TriplyDB/Documentation/docs/ratt/index.md

   <dd>Halt validation when the first SHACL Violation or SHACL Warning or SHACL Informational message is encountered.</dd>
 </dl>

-The following example code lets validation run for the full dataset, regardless of how many violations/warnings/informations messages are encountered:
+The following example code lets validation run for the full dataset, regardless of how many violations, warnings, and/or information messages are encountered:

 ```ts
 app.use(